joshilewis/-joshilewis.github.com/_drafts/2016-11-22-dimensions-of-tests-model.md

 =The Dimensions of Tests Model=

 **TL;DR:** Software developers often decide what tests to write based on technical aspects.
-Instead they should what tests to write based on what feedback is missing.
+Instead they should decide what tests to write based on what feedback is missing.
 The Dimensions of Tests Model can be used to make better decisions around what tests to write.
 Useful dimensions to use when deciding what type of tests you should write are primarily: speed of feedback, coverage, longevity and variation.

 --------
 The current thinking in the software development industry is to have a lot of low-level unit tests, fewer integration tests, and fewer still, higher-level tests like system tests.
 The Test Pyramid, shown below, is a common model used to describe the relative amounts or ratios of the different types of tests we should aim for.